Reduce your risk of CMV infection in pregnancy

 There are simple hygiene strategies to reduce the risk of CMV infection in pregnancy, which can also reduce the risk of other common illnesses like cold and flu.
 Proven ways to reduce the risk of transmitting CMV for pregnant women include:

-• Wash with care: washing your hands for at least 15 seconds, especially after contact with urine or saliva of young children during activities like changing nappies, blowing noses, or handling children’s toys, dummies
+Washing your hands for at least 15 seconds, especially after contact with urine or saliva of young children during activities like changing nappies, blowing noses, or handling children’s toys, dummies.

-• Kiss with care: avoiding contact with saliva when kissing a child – instead, try a kiss on the forehead
+Avoiding contact with saliva when kissing a child – instead, try a kiss on the forehead.

-• Don’t share: not sharing food, drinks, cutlery, toothbrushes or dummies with young children
+Not sharing food, drinks, cutlery, toothbrushes or dummies with young children.

 Congenital CMV Network e-Bulletin

-To stay up to date with CMV awareness, education and research news.
+Stay up to date with CMV news and research.

 CMV video resources